WLTJ: WLTJ

-The new "Q92.9"
+The New "Q92.9"

-As the ratings declined for Soft AC stations, management decided a new mainstream adult contemporary sound was needed.
+As the ratings declined for soft AC stations, management decided a new mainstream adult contemporary sound was needed.
 The WLTJ identity disappeared the weekend of March 23, 2008, and the station was rebranded as Q92.9.
-It was an unusual moniker, as the station does not have, nor has it ever had, a Q in its call sign.
 Station executives said they wanted to add more '90s music and felt the station needed an imaging overhaul to complete the transition.
 Most of the music from the 1970s was dropped, and more upbeat material from the 80s and 90s was added along with more current hits.

-The station began with no DJs.
-Eventually, a live air staff was hired to host from 5:30 am to 12 am weekdays and 9 am to 7 pm on weekends.
-Q92.9 also added weather, traffic, and entertainment reports, which were not initially run in the early days of the format.

 In November 2009, WLTJ shifted directions to Hot Adult Contemporary, with most of the musical mix focusing on more current product with only a few pre-2000 titles in the playlist.

 In addition to this change, the Q-Tags that were heard at the beginning of the Q's days, where a prerecorded voice stated the name and artist of every song at its conclusion.
 The Q-Tags were eliminated to create a faster-paced, less interruptive musical selection.

 On July 5, 2016, WLTJ dismissed the entire air staff with the exception of afternoon host/PD Zak Szabo, presumably due to ratings, which has seen the station trailing its competitors since the shift to Adult Top 40.
 It also displayed a new slogan, billing themselves as "Your 10 In A Row Station."
 WLTJ has since reinstated morning, mid-day, evening, and weekend air staff.